 Note: Page numbers for Back Matter continue the numbering from the Body of the Book in Arabic numerals.

-AFTERWORD: (Optional) This is where the author wraps up what was presented in the book to bring the reader to a satisfactory conclusion.
-May include items such as an update on the situation or topic discussed in the book or the author’s personal reflection on his/her experience writing the book.
+(Optional) This is where the author wraps up what was presented in the book to bring the reader to a satisfactory conclusion.
+It may include items such as an update on the situation or topic discussed in the book or the author’s personal reflection on his/her experience writing the book.

 Questions & Answers